-In case of injury, illness or extenuating circumstances before the opening round, alternates selected by the tennis committee shall be substituted in numbered order if available.
+In case of injury, illness or extenuating circumstances before the opening round, alternates selected by the tennis committee shall be substituted in numbered order if available until the warmup of the last match of the first round starts.
 The substitution of alternates will be dictated by the maximum field size.
 If a student-athlete withdraws immediately before the start of the championships and the next alternate on the list is not on site, the tennis committee may select a player(s) from those available at the championships site in order to fill the bracket.
 Alternates must confirm attendance at the championships by 5 p.m.
 Eastern time, Tuesday, Nov.
-12.
+11.